kumare3/awsflyteplugins/README.md

 view of Flyte backend the execution is purely a container execution.
 Any side-effects are not easily observed and actionable. (more on this later)

 A backend plugin has extended capabilties, including improved visibility, custom information and progress indicators.
 It also provides better management primitives as compared to writing a SDK only (or within container plugin).

-### Example when having a simple container plugin is enough
- - A plugin that can execute a jupyter notebook and adapt it to the Flyte task and type system.
-This can be expressed as a python task.
- - Any additional logic that enhances some existing core execution plugin.
-For example, in some environment for every task (python code) the user launches, the platform desires a sidecar container to be executed (maybe for additional security, networking etc).
-This plugin simply provides a new task like `@improved_python_task` which decorates the already existing sidecar plugin: https://lyft.github.io/flyte/user/tasktypes/sidecar.html

 ### Example when a backend plugin is preferable
  - A Kubernetes CRD is launched